Kate Mavor: Charity executive

 From 2005 to 2009, she was CEO of Project Scotland, a Scottish volunteering organisation for young adults aged between 16 and 25.
 From 2009 to 2015, she was CEO of the National Trust for Scotland.
 On 3 February 2015, she was announced as the CEO of English Heritage.
 English Heritage became a charity in April 2015 having previously been a non-departmental public body of the British Government; when she officially became CEO in May 2015, she also became the first head of the new charity.

 St Cross College

-In 2023, Mavor was announced as the new master of St Cross College.
+In 2023, Mavor was announced as the new master of St Cross College, with effect from September 2023.

 Personal life

 In 1989, Mavor married Andrew Williams.
 Together, they have two sons.

 Honours

 In November 2014, Mavor was awarded a Doctor of the University (DUniv) degree by Heriot-Watt University "in recognition of her exceptional contribution to the promotion and preservation of Scotland's environmental heritage and to developments in the community volunteer movement".
 In 2015, she was made an honorary fellow of Trinity College, Oxford, her alma mater.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to heritage.